 So, when a substitute professor came into my computer science class and demoed a game made in Processing where he used computer vision and tracking to swat tiny Justin Bieber heads off the screen, I was hooked.
 I went home that day and spent the whole night googling Processing and the world of creative coding.

 At that point, it felt like everything had been leading up to this decision.
-Since childhood, my interests had always lied in the fields of design and advertising.
+Since childhood, my interests had always lain in the fields of design and advertising.
 However, I loved math and science as well and I felt like I would be limiting myself if I pursued a career in design.
 So, working towards creative coding, I felt, would be the ideal path for me.
-So, I transferred to Gallatin with the intention of studying subjects in the intersection of computer science and design.
+So, I transferred to Gallatin with the intention of studying subjects at the intersection of computer science and design.
 I had a whole plan ready to take a bunch of design courses in Steinhardt, some relevant computer science courses and some integrated digital media courses.
 My goals were to familiarize myself with all the languages and programs that would enable me to be a creative coder.
 My goals haven’t changed.
 I’m still dedicated to doing that, even more so – pushing my limits and taking graduate courses in the ITP and IDM programs.

 My first real venture into this realm was this semester, when I started taking the interactive computing class at Courant.
 I was able to build games and applications through code.
 I plan to take more classes like that.
 Next semester I’ll be taking an Interaction Design course and an Augmented Reality course to follow up on what I’ve learnt from this semester.
 I’m also taking and will be taking a web-programming course to build my skills in web programming.
 Aside from growing as a programmer, one of my other goals is to grow as a designer by taking the necessary design classes to enable me to continue building and creating.